DiddiLeija/diddiparser2/docs/language/stdlib/simpleio.rst

    :param txt: The text to be printed on the screen.

+   Print a simple text on the screen, without adding a newline.

+.. py:function:: print_line(txt)

+   :param txt: The text to be printed on the screen.

-   Print a simple text on the screen.
+   Print a simple text on the screen, with adding a newline.

 .. py:function:: store_input(msg)